Pre-registration rules

 You must also meet these registration requirements:

-• not be incarcerated for a felony
+• not currently serving a term of imprisonment for a felony

 New Hampshire pre-registration rules